HOW DO I FILL OUT MY APPLICATION MATERIALS TO SHOWCASE MY SKILLS?

 If you listed politics as any of your three choices, you must write a short political paragraph stating with which party in British politics you identify most closely and why.
 Please also indicate what political issues or policy areas you have a particular interest in.
 This should be typed into the relevant box on the MyInternship online application form.

-- Fashion Design, Graphic Design or Creative Arts: Portfolio
+- Fashion Design, Graphic Design, Web Design, or Creative Arts: Portfolio

 For those of you wishing to intern within applied creative arts, fashion design or graphic design, please include examples of your work to us that we can send on to potential placement sites.
 You can either provide a link to your online portfolio or upload digital photos or other electronic files.